A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 The child object to test.

-object is a child of
+true if the child object is a child of

 the DisplayObjectContainer or the container itself; otherwise